wdhowe/telegrambot-lib/README.md

 (tbot/send-message mybot {:chat_id 789 :text "Hello Bot World!"})
 ```

-Respones from the API are parsed back into a Clojure hash map.
+Responses from the API are parsed back into a Clojure hash map.

 Example: